 Herbal medicine, also called botanical medicine, is the use of plants for their therapeutic or medicinal value and is the oldest form of health care known to man.
-Naturopathic doctors are regarded by many as the medical experts in botanical medicine as their training and clinical experience in this area is extensive.
+Naturopathic doctors are extensively trained in botanical medicine.
 Western, Chinese and Ayurvedic formulations are all used at the clinic.
 Only standardized, professional quality, botanical medicines are prescribed with many available in oral, suppository, and topical forms.

 Nutrition and the therapeutic use of foods is a vital part of naturopathic medicine.
 Food intolerances, deficiencies, dietary imbalances or nutritional excesses have been associated with many medical conditions.
 A naturopathic doctor is trained to understand the impact that your diet is having on your health.
 Dietary modification and nutritional supplements may be used and catered to meet the unique health needs of every patient.

 The Bowen Technique is a “head to toe” physical treatment that promotes self-healing and benefits all ages and stages in life.
 Bowen treatments signal the body to eliminate inflammation and reset painful muscles, joints, nerves and tendons to their original blueprint of health.
-These techniques address pain, postural complaints, injuries and rebalancing of other systems.
+These techniques address pain, postural complaints, injuries and rebalancing of other systems and building parasympathetic tone.

 The mental/emotional state is considered to be as important as the physical one.
 Altering one’s lifestyle, addressing long-standing issues and developing stress reduction strategies can help the healing process.
 Not only do we believe that “you are what you eat,” but even more importantly, “you are what eats you."